home-assistant/HAKit/README.md

 Caches will defer doing their populate until the connection is connected and it has at least one subscriber.
 You can control whether it disconnects from subscriptions when it has no subscribers via the `shouldResetWithoutSubscribers` property.

+## Mocks

+This library contains optional additions for writing tests.
+See the [source](https://github.com/home-assistant/HAKit/blob/main/Extensions/Mocks) for more information.

 ## PromiseKit

 This library contains optional additions for use with PromiseKit.
 See the [source](https://github.com/home-assistant/HAKit/blob/main/Extensions/PromiseKit) for more information.